 Explainer: What is China's Huawei Technologies and why is it controversial?

-The arrest in Canada of Meng Wanzhou, a top executive at China's Huawei Technologies Co Ltd and daughter of the founder and CEO, jolted the global business community on Thursday and raised fears that a truce in the U.S.-China trade war could come to a swift end.

-REUTERS: The arrest in Canada of Meng Wanzhou, a top executive at China's Huawei Technologies Co Ltd and daughter of the founder and CEO, jolted the global business community on Thursday and raised fears that a truce in the U.S.-China trade war could come to a swift end.
+SINGAPORE: The arrest in Canada of Meng Wanzhou, a top executive at China's Huawei Technologies and daughter of the founder and CEO, jolted the global business community on Thursday (Dec 6) and raised fears that a truce in the United States-China trade war could come to a swift end.

-Meng's arrest came at the behest of U.S. authorities and is connected to an investigation into alleged violations of U.S. trade sanctions, a person familiar with the matter told Reuters.
-China's foreign ministry said neither the United States nor Canada have explained reasons for the arrest.
+Meng's arrest came at the behest of US authorities and is connected to an investigation into alleged violations of US trade sanctions, a person familiar with the matter told Reuters.
+China's foreign ministry said neither the US nor Canada have explained reasons for the arrest.

 Huawei is the world's largest supplier of telecommunications network equipment and second-biggest maker of smartphones, with revenue of about US$92 billion last year.
 Unlike other big Chinese technology firms, it does much of its business overseas and is a market leader in many countries across Europe, Asia and Africa.